trimble-oss/modus-web-components/README.md

 The index.html file provides a place to render components for development and end to end testing.

 Global SCSS files are available to provide Modus colors, variables and functions for component styling.

+###Implementation

+Stencil web component implementation details can be found in their [Framework Integration Docs](https://stenciljs.com/docs/overview).

+If you need to use form input web components (eg modus-checkbox, modus-text-input, etc) there are many good examples online.
+We won't cover them here as they are often very specific to an individual SPA framework.

 ## Available Scripts